LibertyAces/BitSwanPump/doc/source/examples/TarkovProfitCounter/TarkovProfitCounter.rst

                         raise Exception("Query failed to run by returning code of {}. {}".format(response.status, query)) await self.process(event)

 As you can see in the cycle method.
 We are using asynchronous functions for the API requests.
+As you can see in the code I am creating Session which is used in aiohttp for more information check `AIOHTTP Documentation <https://docs.aiohttp.org/en/stable/client_reference.html#basic-api>`_.

-need for query
+I am using post method with a query parameter as seen below.

 ::

         query = """
     query {
       crafts {